microsoft/api-guidelines/graph/patterns/long-running-operations.md

 ## Problem

-The API design requires modeling operations on resources, which takes a long time to complete so that API clients don't need to wait and can continue doing other work while waiting for the final operation results.
+The API design requires modeling operations on resources, which takes a long time to complete, so that API clients don't need to wait and can continue doing other work while waiting for the final operation results.
 The client should be able to monitor the progress of the operation and have an ability to cancel it if needed.